rancher/rancher-docs/docs/reference-guides/cluster-configuration/rancher-server-configuration/k3s-cluster-configuration.md

 ### additionalManifest

-Specify the addition manifest(s) to be delivered to the control plane nodes.
+Specify additional manifests to deliver to the control plane nodes.

 The value is a String, and will be placed at the path `/var/lib/rancher/k3s/server/manifests/rancher/addons.yaml` on target nodes.

 Example: